lblod/ember-rdfa-editor/README.md

     showListButtons="true"
     showIndentButtons="true"
   }}
+  @pasteBehaviour='standard-html' {{! default is standard-html }}
 />
 ```

+The `pasteBehaviour` property can be one of three different values:
+- `textonly`: no structural html is kept
+- `standard-html`: structural html which is supported by the editor is kept intact
+- `full-html`: all structural html is kept intact

+The default default value for `pasteBehaviour` is `standard-html`.

 The callback provided to rdfaEditorInit is called when the editor element is inserted and provides an object with the following interface:
  - property `htmlContent`: a cleaned up (with as much as possible internal state remove) version of the htmlContent